Sarah Buxton

-Sarah Jane Buxton (born July 3, 1980) is an American country music singer formerly signed to the independent Lyric Street Records.
+Sarah Jane Buxton (born July 3, 1980) is an American country music singer-songwriter formerly signed to the independent Lyric Street Records.
 Between 2006 and 2008, she issued three singles from an extended play titled Almost My Record, in addition to co-writing her song "Stupid Boy", which was later recorded by Keith Urban.
 She released her self-titled debut album in early 2010, led off by the Top 25 single "Outside My Window," shortly before Lyric Street Records closed.

 Biography

 Buxton was born in Lawrence, Kansas.
 She became actively involved in music as a child by learning piano, playing flute and joining a children's choir.
 As she learned more about music, she became interested in songwriters and began writing poetry.
 After graduation, she met one of her musical idols, Stevie Nicks, who encouraged her to pursue music and move to Nashville, Tennessee.

 Buxton enrolled at Nashville's Belmont University and started a Southern rock band called Stoik Oak, which toured the region for three years.
 After an 18-month engagement, she married Christopher Robin of the Christopher Robin Band when she was 22.
 However, they divorced shortly afterwards.
 She also felt discouraged about finding a place for her voice in the music business but found further encouragement from one of her friends, John Rich of Big & Rich.
 She asked her publisher to set up some co-writing sessions, and she became more confident in her approach to singing and songwriting.
 In the meantime, she sang background vocals for Kenny Rogers and John Corbett, in addition to singing duet vocals on Cowboy Troy's "If You Don't Wanna Love Me".